pnbruckner/homeassistant-config/docs/composite.md

 ## Watched device notes
 Watched GPS-based devices must have, at a minimum, the following attributes: `latitude`, `longitude` and `gps_accuracy`.
 If they don't they will not be used.

-For watched network-based devices, which states are used and whether any GPS data (if present) is used depends on several factors.
-E.g., if GPS-based devices are in use then the 'not_home' state of network-based devices will be ignored.
-If only network-based devices are in use, then the composite device will be 'home' if any of the watched devices are 'home', and will be 'not_home' only when _all_ the watched devices are 'not_home'.
+For watched non-GPS-based devices, which states are used and whether any GPS data (if present) is used depends on several factors.
+E.g., if GPS-based devices are in use then the 'not_home'/'off' state of non-GPS-based devices will be ignored.
+If only non-GPS-based devices are in use, then the composite device will be 'home' if any of the watched devices are 'home'/'on', and will be 'not_home' only when _all_ the watched devices are 'not_home'/'off'.

 If a watched device has a `last_seen` attribute, that will be used in the composite device.
 If not, then `last_updated` from the entity's state will be used instead.